 A Graduate Diploma Critical Care Nursing (Children) will build on your existing knowledge and skills in caring for infants, children and young people within the paediatric intensive care setting.
 Possessing this advanced knowledge will enable you to utilise a range of therapeutic interventions, and enhance your ability to review differing approaches and trends in the care and treatment of infants, children and young people in paediatric critical care nursing.

 This course is designed to meet the professional development needs of Registered Nurses who wish to specialise in Paediatric Critical Care Nursing.
 Specifically applicants should be registered as an RCN, RCN/RGN with a minimum of one year’s experience in Paediatric Intensive Care.
 Applicants registered as an RGN with a minimum of 2 year's experience in Paediatric Nursing may be considered for the programme.
-Applicants should be employed in either the Intensive Care Unit of CHI at Crumlin, or CHI at Temple Street.
 Places are allocated on the programme subject to availability and place on waiting list.

 The Graduate Diploma Critical Care Nursing (Children) course aims to build upon and advance the registered nurse’s repertoire of knowledge, skills, attitudes and professional values, in order to prepare the nurse to assume the role of a nurse specialist in this area of care.
 The course aims to develop the practitioner’s capacities for caring and competent practice in paediatric intensive care nursing, in order to prepare the nurse to provide a patient-centred service within health care.

 The specific aims of the course are:

 On successful completion of the programme, you will receive a Graduate Diploma in Critical Care Nursing (Children) from the UCD School of Nursing, Midwifery and Health Systems.
 The programme is recognised nationally and internationally.